KTX: Phase 2: Daegu–Busan, extra stations, urban sections

 A long dispute concerning the environmental impact assessment of the Wonhyo Tunnel, which passes under a wetland area, caused delays for the entire project.
 The dispute gained nationwide and international attention due to the repeated hunger strikes of a Buddhist nun, led to a suspension of works in 2005, and only ended with a supreme court ruling in June 2006.
 With the exception of the sections across Daejeon and Daegu, the second phase went into service on November 1, 2010.
-By that time, 4,905.7 billion won was spent out of a second phase budget, or 17,643.4 billion won out of the total.
+By that time, ₩4,905.7 billion was spent out of a second phase budget, or ₩17,643.4 billion out of the total.

 The two sections across the urban areas of Daejeon and Daegu, altogether 40.9 km, will be finished by 2014.
-As of October 2010, the total cost of the second phase was estimated at 7,945.4 billion won, that for the entire project at 20,728.2 billion won.
+As of October 2010, the total cost of the second phase was estimated at ₩7,945.4 billion, that for the entire project at ₩20,728.2 billion.
 The last element of the original project that was shelved in 1998, separate underground tracks across the Seoul metropolitan area, was re-launched in June 2008, when an initial plan with a 28.6 km long alignment and two new stations was announced.